Annual Spring Symposium

 Each year, the CALS Spring Symposium brings together prominent scholars in American literature and culture with Penn State faculty, students, and the larger public to discuss a pressing issue in today’s academic world.

-This year’s CALS spring symposium focuses on the perhaps underestimated ways in which editors of scholarly journals influence the trajectories of conversations in various literary fields.
-Five editors or co-editors of academic journals—including three Penn State colleagues and two external invited panelists—will remark upon the manifold ways in which they, and the journals they edit, impact the scholarly landscape.
-Each panelist will have ten minutes to deliver an opening remark on the symposium topic, to be followed by thirty minutes of Q & A with the audience.
+This year’s CALS spring symposium focuses on the urgent ways in which artists and scholars across disciplines create and/or advocate for art that combines artistic expression with advocacy to promote awareness and social and political change at a moment when colleges and universities, and the humanities writ large, are facing overwhelming challenges that undermine, rather than enable, the work of activist arts and scholarship.
+Five panelists—including four Penn State colleagues and an external invited panelist—will remark upon the manifold ways in which they, and the arts and/or scholarship they create, intersect with the symposium topic.
+Each panelist will have ten minutes to deliver an opening remark, to be followed by thirty minutes of Q & A with the audience.

 Panelists: